Unitary Socialist Party (Italy, 1922)

 The Unitary Socialist Party (Partito Socialista Unitario, PSU) was a democratic socialist political party in Italy active from 1922 to 1930.
 Its outlook was reformist and anti-fascist.

 History

-The party was founded in November 1922 by the reformist wing of the Italian Socialist Party (PSI) led by Rinaldo Rigola, Filippo Turati, Vittorio Emanuele Modigliani, Giacomo Treves, and Giacomo Matteotti, after they had been expelled in October.
-A staunch opponent of Benito Mussolini and Italian fascism, Matteotti was assassinated by Fascists in June 1924.
-The event provoked the Aventine Secession.
+The PSU was founded on 4 October 1922 by the reformist wing of the Italian Socialist Party (Partito Socialista Italiano, PSI).
+The new party was led by Giacomo Matteotti, Vittorio Emanuele Modigliani, Rinaldo Rigola, Claudio Treves, and Filippo Turati after they had been expelled at the PSI party congress in October.

-Outlawed in November 1925, the PSU remained active as the clandestine Italian Workers' Socialist Party (Partito Socialista dei Lavoratori Italiani; PSLI).
-In June 1930 the PSLI re-joined the PSI.
-Leading members and activists of the party included Oddino Morgari, Sandro Pertini, Camillo Prampolini, Claudio Treves and Anna Kulischov.
+A staunch opponent of Benito Mussolini and Italian fascism, Matteotti was assassinated by a fascist secret police squad on 10 June 1924, an event that provoked the Aventine Secession.
+Outlawed in November 1925, the PSU remained active as the clandestine Italian Workers' Socialist Party (Partito Socialista dei Lavoratori Italiani, PSLI).
+On 19 July 1930, the PSLI re-joined the PSI.
+Leading members and activists of the party included Anna Kuliscioff, Oddino Morgari, Sandro Pertini, Camillo Prampolini, Carlo Rosselli, Giuseppe Saragat, and Treves.
 The party was a member of the Labour and Socialist International between 1923 and 1930.

+The same PSU name was adopted in 1949 after Saragat and others left the PSI.
+In 1969, a new PSU was formed following the split from the unified PSI and Saragat's Italian Democratic Socialist Party (Partito Socialista Italiano Democratico, PSDI) and was favourable to the continuation of the organic centre-left governing coalition.
+This group reverted to the PSDI name in 1971.